Eliphas1810/free-epub-maker/README.md

 # free-epub-maker

+*Public Domain.*

 Free ePub Maker by JavaScript in Browser Only.

-The wep application by JavaScript in HTML supports ja( = Japanese) and en( = English).

 And Ja Free ePub Maker by Python.

 And Ja Free ePub Maker by Java.

-Public Domain.